Ben Brako: Education

-Brako had his secondary education at St Augustine's College in Cape Coast.
-He holds a Bachelor of Science degree in Agricultural Economics from the University of Ghana, and he also obtained a BA (Hons) in Media Communication Studies from the University of East London (1994).
+Brako had his secondary education at St Augustine's College in Cape Coast, where he co-pioneered the St Augustine’s College School Band.
+From his sixth form education at Tema Secondary School, he pursued a Bachelor of Science degree in Agricultural Economics from the University of Ghana and graduated in 1975.

+He also obtained a BA (Hons) in Media Communication Studies from the University of East London.

 Achievements

-Brako's single titled "Shame and Scandal" topped the Global Music Charts at number 1.
+In 2019, Ben Brako's single titled "Shame and Scandal" topped the Global Music Charts at number 1.